 Lights, camera, action!
-If you’re looking for a guide to the best classic films ever made, this list is for you.
+If you’re looking for a guide to the best classic films of all time, this list is for you.

 Casablanca

-Casablanca is considered as one of the greatest golden age romance movies of all time.
+Casablanca is considered one of the greatest classic romance movies of all time, and for good reason.
 From the acting, the writing, the filming and the music, it’s all memorable.
 In this classic 1941 masterpiece, two old lovers, Humphrey Bogart (Rick) and Ingrid Bergman (Ilsa), meet up in Casablanca in World War II.
 Rick, who owns a bar, quickly rekindles with Ilsa and their feelings for one another heighten as they reminisce on the past.
 Casablanca features one of the most romantic songs of all time, As Time Goes By (Herman Hupfeld), and today, the film claims the title as one of the most quotable classic films – a definite must watch for the romance film lovers.

 Rear Window

-Directed by Alfred Hitchcock and considered as one of his best films, Rear Window tops this list as one of the best mystery thriller classic movies of all time.
-Rear Window follows the story of a professional photographer with a broken leg.
-As he looks out from his rear window into his neighbours apartments and lives, soon he becomes obsessed with one couple in particular.
-Supported by his nurse Stella and socialite girlfriend Lisa (Grace Kelly), the photographer continues watching from his window soon realising that one of his suspects stops appearing.
+Directed by Alfred Hitchcock and considered as one of his best films, Rear Window remains one of the best mystery thriller classic movies of all time.
+Following a professional photographer with a broken leg as he looks out from his rear window into his neighbours apartments and lives, he soon becomes obsessed with one couple in particular.
+Supported by his nurse Stella and socialite girlfriend Lisa (played by Grace Kelly), the photographer continues watching from his window soon realising that one of his suspects stops appearing.
 Filled with Hitchcock’s signature suspenseful directing style, Rear Window is the perfect example of heightened drama.

 12 Angry Men